 1Peter 4:7-19 marks the beginning of the end of the letter.
 In conclusion, Peter returns his main theme of the letter: how you deal with fellow believers and hostile nonbelievers.
-His answer is in each case you need the right perspective.
+His answer in each case is you need the right perspective.